AaltoSciComp/scicomp-docs/rse/procedures/project-administration.rst

 * Nothing is promised at this time, and planning doesn't have to go into technical details.
 But it should be deep enough to know if there's a technical reason we can't take it on.
-* Fill out the project together with the customers.
-  Make a copy in some shared space, give everyone edit access, and start filling out.
+* Fill out the project template together with the customers (or whatever your system is).
+Make a copy in some shared space, give everyone edit access, and start filling out.  *Write stuff down.*
 * The purpose of this meeting is to set expectations

-  * What the actual need and outcome may be
+  * What is the actual need and desired outcome
   * What we actually can do and may have time to do
   * How hard the project will be
   * How much time it might take us